Decentralized Control of Distributed Cloud Networks with Generalized Network Flows: Generalized Distributed Cloud Network Control Algorithm

-Define the Lyapunov function as $L(t) = \|\V{Q}(t)\|_2^2/2$, and the Lyapunov drift $\Delta(\V{Q}(t)) = L(t+1) - L(t)$.
-The LDP approach aims to minimize a linear combination of an upper bound of the Lyapunov drift (which is derived in Appendix \ref{apdx:ldp}) and the objective function weighted by a tunable parameter $V$, i.e.,
+Consider the Lyapunov function $L(t) = \|\V{Q}(t)\|_2^2/2$ and associated Lyapunov drift $\Delta(\V{Q}(t)) = L(t+1) - L(t)$.
+The LDP approach aims to minimize an upper bound of a linear combination of the Lyapunov drift (whose derivation follows the steps in \cite[Section 3.1.2]{Nee:B10}, and details are shown in Appendix \ref{apdx:ldp}) and the objective function weighted by a tunable parameter $V$, i.e.,

-where $B$ is a constant, and the {\em duplication utility weights} $\V{w}(t) = \{ w_{ij}^{(q, s)}(t) : (i, j) \in \Set{E}, (q, s) \in \Omega\}$ are given by
+where $B$ is a constant, and the {\em duplication utility weights} $\V{w}(t) = \{ w_{ij}^{(q, s)}(t)\}$ are given by

 Equivalently, the proposed algorithm selects the flow variable $\V{\mu}(t)$ to maximize $\langle \V{w}(t), \V{\mu}(t) \rangle$ at each time slot, which can be decomposed into separate problems for each link $(i, j)$: